 All fields are required

-Salmonella bacteria is one of the most common causes of foodborne illness in the U.S. The Centers for Disease Control and Prevention (CDC) has reported that each year an estimated 1.2 million cases of illness are due to salmonella.
+Yes.
+A Salmonella Lawyer can help you get compensation for medical bills, lost wages, and the harm caused by your Salmonella infection.
+Salmonella bacteria is one of the most common causes of food poisoning in the U.S. The Centers for Disease Control and Prevention (CDC) has reported that each year an estimated 1.2 million cases of illness are due to salmonella.
 Around 23,000 people must be hospitalized and 450 people lose their lives.
-If you or a loved one has suffered due to salmonella poisoning then you’re in need of a qualified salmonella lawyer who will advocate on your behalf.
-Contact our experienced salmonella lawyers at The Lange Law Firm, PLLC for a free consultation today.
+If you or a loved one has suffered due to salmonella food poisoning then you’re in need of a qualified Salmonella Lawyer who will advocate on your behalf.
+Contact our experienced Salmonella Lawyers at The Lange Law Firm, PLLC for a free consultation today.

 Salmonella is a bacteria often found in contaminated food or water, that if consumed causes the illness salmonellosis.
 The bacteria lives in the intestinal tracts of humans, birds and animals then transfers to food by way of feces.